qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 The placebo effect is also possibly related with priming.

 Slot machines have a mechanism: losses disguised as wins (LDWs).
-When the gambler losses, the machine shows fancy visuals and play exciting sounds.
-These stimulate the gambler, creating a feeling of win.
-But when the gambler actually wins, the machine doesn't gives no such effect or much weaker effect.
-[See also](https://www.greo.ca/Modules/EvidenceCentre/files/Graydon%20et%20al%20(2020)_Do%20losses%20disguised%20as%20wins%20create%20sweet%20spot_final.pdf).
+When gambler wins, the machine shows fancy lights and plays sounds, stimulating the gambler.
+But when the gambler slightly losses, the machine still give light and sound stimulus, creating a feeling of win.
+Then gambler then feels win more than actual wins.

 **Spontaneous trait transfer**: listeners tend to associate what the talker say to the talker, even when talker is talking about another person: